Average Residency Salary by Location and Post-Graduate Year (PGY)

 • Being a member of faculty

-• Being a member of the residency association
+• Being an officer of the residency association

 • Holding an H-1B visa